Where can I find the most up-to-date information on Zika Virus?

 The Centers for Disease Control (CDC) has created a video demonstrating a few ideas of what to pack in order to reduce the risks of contracting Zika while traveling.
 Also visit the CDC website for other prevention recommendations.

-What if I am pregnant or planning a pregnancy?
+What if I am married, pregnant, or planning a pregnancy?

 Zika can cause complications to unborn infants, primarily Microcephaly.
-Since there is no vaccine to prevent the Zika virus, the Centers for Disease Control (CDC) advise that pregnant women consult their doctor and delay travel to affected areas until outbreaks have been contained.
+The Centers for Disease Control (CDC) advise that pregnant women consult their doctor and not travel to affected areas.
+See CDC, Traveler's Health: Zika.

 What should I do if I experience symptoms while traveling?